 In winter this region is famous for the glittering resorts of Vail and Beaver Creek.
 Between these two areas skiers and snowboarders have just over 7,000 acres at their disposal, including the unforgettable Back Bowls far beyond the noise of I–70 traffic.
 In summer these resorts are great bases from which you can explore the high country on foot, horseback, raft, or bike.

 But take heed: all trails go up—though you can cheat and catch the Eagle Bahn Gondola up and hike or ride down.
 Some trails are designated for bikers, others for hikers, and many for both.
 Always remember that bikers should yield to hikers, though in practice many consider it courteous to let cyclists blow by.
-In addition, there are hundreds of miles of trails weaving through the White River National Forest.
+In addition, there are over 2,000 miles of trails weaving through the White River National Forest.
 Warm-weather weekends are filled with an exciting range of cultural events, including performances by such groups as the New York Philharmonic and the Bolshoi Ballet.